c3lang/c3c/README.md

 *Note that if you run into linking issues when building, make sure that you are using the latest version of VS17.*

-#### Compiling on Ubuntu 20.10
+#### Compiling on Ubuntu 24.04 LTS

 1. Make sure you have a C compiler that handles C11 and a C++ compiler, such as GCC or Clang.
 Git also needs to be installed.
-2. Install CMake: `sudo apt install cmake`
-3. Install LLVM 17+ (or greater: C3C supports LLVM 17+): `sudo apt-get install clang-17 zlib1g zlib1g-dev libllvm17 llvm-17 llvm-17-dev llvm-17-runtime liblld-17-dev liblld-17`
+2. Install LLVM 18 `sudo apt-get install cmake git clang zlib1g zlib1g-dev libllvm18 llvm llvm-dev llvm-runtime liblld-dev liblld-18 libpolly-18-dev`
-4. Clone the C3C github repository: `git clone https://github.com/c3lang/c3c.git`
+3. Clone the C3C github repository: `git clone https://github.com/c3lang/c3c.git`
-5. Enter the C3C directory `cd c3c`.
+4. Enter the C3C directory `cd c3c`.
-6. Create a build directory `mkdir build`
+5. Create a build directory `mkdir build`
-7. Change directory to the build directory `cd build`
+6. Change directory to the build directory `cd build`
-8. Set up CMake build: `cmake ..`
+7. Set up CMake build: `cmake ..`
-9. Build: `cmake --build .`
+8. Build: `cmake --build .`

 You should now have a `c3c` executable.